Self-induced transparency and optical transients in atomic vapors: Dnoidal waves in V-systems

 \subsection{Two-color fields}

-This appendix extends Sec.~\ref{section:twostate} to the case considered in Sec.~\ref{section:V}, namely that of two fields addressing a 3-level system in a V configuration.
+This appendix extends Sec.~\ref{section:twostate} to the case considered in Sec.~\ref{section:V}, namely that of two fields co-propagating in a same direction and addressing a 3-level system in a V configuration.
 As usual in this context, we refer to one of these fields as the probe field and to the other as the coupling field.
 The former and the latter couple the ground state (state~1) to two different excited states (respectively state~2 and state~3).
 We neglect homogeneous broadening throughout this appendix.
 We therefore assume that these two excited states are stable over the time scale considered in this work.